-- Produces behaviors that are guaranteed to asymptotically converge to an attractor; - Is universal, meaning that any robot/embodied agent can use it; - Can be used in both supervised learning settings (i.e., IL/LfD) and RL settings; - 4) Can accept any observation space (e.g. RGB images), and the input is not limited only to the feedback of robot states.
+- Produces behaviors that are guaranteed to asymptotically converge to an attractor; - Is universal, meaning that any robot/embodied agent can use it; - Can accept any observation space (e.g. RGB images), and the input is not limited only to the feedback of robot states.

 The first feature guarantees that the policy does not produce unpredictable behaviors outside the trained data, but will try to go toward the attractor, which is a critical aspect for robotic applications.
-Even if this feature cannot guarantee that the robot will never try anything harmful (e.g., very big costashatz@upatras.gr
+Even if this feature cannot guarantee that the robot will never try anything harmful (e.g., very big velocity command), it is a good stepping stone towards having safe robot behaviors.
+The second characteristic is important as it will make the policy usable by any robotic mechanism and costashatz@upatras.gr

-^{}Corresponding authors: dtotsila@upnet.gr
+\Corresponding authors: dtotsila@upnet.gr